I just read a very short critical essay by Simon Schama on the fabulists and mythologizers at the recent GOP National Convention:

 As a junior high school kid I recall being very interested in the story of Faust and Mephistoples.
 Faust trades his soul to the Devil for unlimited knowledge.
 I was very interested in such knowledge even though I knew my puny intellectual powers could never attain it.
 (It turns out that Faust also gets unlimited pleasure in the bargain but I only know that from reading the link to Wikipedia that I just provided.
 That’s not what interested me back then although I was also giving a lot of thought to the Lotus eaters in Homer’s the Odyssey)

-The books I’ve ordered are meant to fullfill two wishes.
+The books I’ve ordered are meant to fulfill two wishes.
 I want them to be 1. page turners and 2. a wealth of information to fill gaps in my past reading.
 Unlike Faust I’ll never be omniscient but at least when I kick the bucket my soul will not belong to someone else like the GOP.
 They wouldn’t know what to do with it anyway – they’ve been shortchanging Lincoln’s soul for ages.